usaid-cs/yesterday-i-learned/biology.md

 1. [Mites can grow in eyes?](http://www.wikihow.com/Know-if-You-Have-Eye-Mites?amp=1)
 1. Shedding snakes have a white coating on the eyes, like cataract.
 1. Aside from the color issue, dogs' sight is pretty bad.
 Using a custom eye test for dogs, researchers have found that dogs basically have 20/75 vision compared to a person's 20/20 vision.
-1. "Tiredness" is caused by swolling of the brain (caused by) the accumulation of metabolic wastes.
+1. "Tiredness" is caused by swolling of the brain (caused by) the accumulation of metabolic waste.
 The shrinkage of space between the gyri and sulci (mountains and valleys) of the brain reduces the ability for waste to be removed from the system.
 1. Pinned-back ears mean the animal is annoyed/ready to attack.
 This is apparently universal.
 1. Humans [do not sneeze while they sleep](https://www.reddit.com/r/askscience/comments/2vkpv0/do_people_sneeze_while_they_sleep).
 1. [Tea](https://en.wikipedia.org/wiki/Tea) is exclusively beverages brewed with [Camellia sinensis](https://en.wikipedia.org/wiki/Camellia_sinensis) leaves.
 All other forms of brewed beverages can be called "juices".